10 SAP CX Configuration Tips That Actually Improve Results

 Build change management into the system itself.
 Use Sales Cloud V2’s guided tours for new users.
 Create template dashboards that show reps exactly what they need.
 Configure required fields that enforce process compliance without being excessive.

-The goal: when a sales rep logs in for the first time after go-live, they know exactly what to do — because the interface guides them.
+The goal: when a sales rep logs in for the first time after go-live, they know exactly what to do because the interface guides them there.
+Not because they sat through a four-hour training session they’ve already forgotten.

 Tip 8: Plan Mobile Configuration Separately

-Mobile access isn’t an afterthought — it’s how many sales reps spend most of their time.
+Mobile access isn’t an afterthought.
+It’s how many sales reps spend most of their working day.
 SAP Sales Cloud V2 and Service Cloud V2 have mobile apps with their own configuration needs.

 Configure mobile layouts separately from desktop.
-Sales reps on mobile need quick access to account details, upcoming activities, and opportunity updates — not the full desktop feature set.
+Sales reps on mobile need quick access to account details, upcoming activities, and opportunity updates.
+Not the full desktop feature set.
 Service agents on mobile need case details and communication tools.
+Less is more on a 6-inch screen.

 Tip 9: Set Up Automated Data Quality Rules